dnsimple/dnsimple-support/content/articles/aaaa-record.markdown

 ---

-## What is an AAAA record?
+## What's an AAAA record?

 An **AAAA record** maps a domain name to the IP address (Version 6) of the computer hosting the domain.
-Simply put, an AAAA record is used to find the IP address of a computer connected to the internet from a name.
+An AAAA record is used to find the IP address of a computer connected to the internet from a name.

 The AAAA record is conceptually similar to the [A record](/articles/a-record), but it allows you to specify the IPv6 address of the server, rather than the IPv4.

 AAAA records are [less common than A records](/articles/common-dns-records), however their popularity is rising along with the increased adoption of IPv6 addresses.
 For example, all the DNSimple name servers are [assigned to an IPv6 address](/articles/ipv6-support) and can be queried via either IPv4 or IPv6.

-As for the A records, you can use multiple AAAA records for the same domain in order to provide redundancy.
-Additionally, multiple names could point to the same address, in which case each would have its own AAAA record pointing to that same IP address.
+As with the A records, you can use multiple AAAA records for the same domain in order to provide redundancy.
+Multiple names could point to the same address, in which case each would have its own AAAA record pointing to that same IP address.

 The DNS A record is specified by [RFC 3596](https://tools.ietf.org/html/rfc3596).